About

 Maddie Jenks

 Maddie joined Heckrodt Wetland Reserve’s staff in May 2023.
 Maddie is a graduate of UW- Stevens Point with a B.S. in Environmental Education and Interpretation.
 Maddie served as Heckrodt Wetland Reserve’s Environmental Program Assistant Intern for a year before becoming a full-time employee in May 2023.
-Maddie is responsible for the development of public programs and educating the public through environmental education.
+Maddie is responsible for the development and coordination of all public programming.
+She educates the public through environmental education and participates in habitat restoration initiatives.
+She is also responsible for managing the Reserve’s interpretive signage.

 Governance